patricsteiner/patricsteiner.github.io/_posts/2023-01-29-environment-configuration-in-angular.md

 categories: [angular, software-architecture]
 ---

+There are different ways of configuring Angular applications.
+By default, new Angular projects are set up to store configuration in the code.
+But there are other approaches worth considering, especially once you start building larger projects.

-# The Angular way: storing configuration in the bundle
+# The Angular way: storing configuration in the code
 By default, new Angular projects contain a `environment.ts` and a `environment.prod.ts` file.
 These files can be used to set environment-specific configuration parameters, such as for example the firebase configuration: